iontodirel/find_devices/README.md

 This project also utilizes the `fmt`, `cxxopts` and `nlohmann::json` libraries, which are automatically installed in source form by the CMake build.

+### Runtime Dependencies

+This project uses `libudev` and `libsound2`, please install them with your system package manager or by running `install_dependencies.sh` on a Debian system.

 ### Development

 You can use `Visual Studio` or `VSCode` for remote Linux development.